formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 Koushik Chakraborty, Zhen Zhang

 This is the artifact for "Probabilistic Verification for Modular Network-on-Chip Systems".
-Access the artifact by downloading the Docker image from the releases section of this GitHub repository, and then follow the instructions below for loading the docker image on your machine.
+Access the artifact by downloading the zipped artifact from the releases section of this GitHub repository, and then follow the instructions below for loading the docker image on your machine.
 Steps for replicating the work presented in the paper are located at the bottom of this document.